-Based on our many years of experience in master data management, we have developed a data governance framework with six pillars that creates the strategic framework for successfully managing master data and permanently ensuring high data quality.
+Based on our many years of experience in data management, we have developed a data governance framework with six pillars that creates the strategic framework for successfully managing data and permanently ensuring high data quality.
 This includes setting up a data governance organization and integrating it within the corporate structure.
 The definition of roles serves to clarify responsibilities and to create a sustainable role concept for the organisation.
-The tasks and activities that have to be performed within the framework of a data governance program are determined in the definition of tasks.
+The tasks and activities that have to be performed within the framework of data governance are determined in the definition of tasks.
 This not only determines what needs to be done, but also which departments of the company perform the tasks.

-The definition of processes aims to describe, document and optimize the existing master data processes.
+The definition of processes aims to describe, document and optimize the existing data processes.
 Assigning responsibilities creates a clear allocation of the role concept on the one hand to the tasks and processes on the other hand.
 The responsibilities are detailed with the help of a RACI matrix.
-In this context, the definition of ownership for the various master data objects is also part of the process.
-Data maintenance defines how the theoretical descriptions are to be transferred to operational master data management.
+In this context, the definition of ownership for the various data objects is also part of the process.
+Data maintenance defines how the theoretical descriptions are to be transferred to operational data management.
 The aim is not only to define the data maintenance processes from a functional point of view, but also to clarify the technical implementation and describe the change management.

 Although a standardized approach to data governance has proven itself, the individual characteristics of each company must be taken into account in every project.
 Data governance only has a chance of success if it is in line with the corporate strategy and supports it in the best possible way.

-An analysis of existing processes provides information about how master data management is currently organized in the company.
+An analysis of existing processes provides information about how data management is currently organized in the company.
 Based on existing processes, an optimized set of processes is developed in line with industry standards and best practices.
 In parallel, the data governance organization within the corporate structure must be defined.
 Among other things, this involves the question of whether activities should be mapped centrally or organized in local units.

 The next step is to derive tasks from the target processes and a role concept from the data governance organization.
 A RACI matrix links tasks and roles.
 In addition, the field ownerships are defined: Who has tactical responsibility for the fields?
 Who is responsible for operational data maintenance?